 Marijuana Withdrawal & Detox

-Even though the physical withdrawal symptoms associated with quitting weed are relatively minor when compared to many other substances, quitting any addiction is difficult – in no small part due to the psychological grip they can have on the mind.
+Physical withdrawal symptoms associated with quitting weed are relatively minor compared to many other substances.
+But quitting any addiction is difficult – in no small part due to the psychological grip they can have on the mind.

 Marijuana withdrawal symptoms may include: